-Melanie McDonald is special counsel in the firm’s Houston office.
-Her experience includes civil and complex business and commercial litigation, including insurance coverage disputes, multi-party environmental disputes, and defense of personal injury litigation.
+Melanie McDonald’s practice includes civil and complex business and commercial litigation, including insurance coverage disputes, multiparty environmental disputes, and the defense of personal injury litigation.
 She has experience at both the trial and appellate levels, in state and federal courts, and in all forms of alternative dispute resolution.

-The large majority of Melanie’s current practice focuses on representation of policyholders in complex, multi-party insurance coverage disputes involving significant insurance claims and often involving contractual indemnity claims.
-To a lesser extent, Melanie's practice focuses on environmental litigation.
+Melanie’s primary focuses is on the representation of policyholders in complex, multiparty insurance coverage disputes involving significant insurance claims and often including contractual indemnity claims.
+She is also involved in environmental litigation.

-Melanie assists on the firm’s larger environmental cases, often performing a lot of the “behind the scenes” litigation work on these matters, tenaciously and thoroughly reviewing documents, and often turning up the “needle in the haystack.”
+Melanie’s representation is not limited to Texas, and she represents insureds nationwide with underlying litigation pending in any state.
+She also has extensive experience in contractual indemnity claims that often accompany insurance claims, including a working knowledge of many states’ anti-indemnity statutes.
+In addition, Melanie assists on the firm’s larger environmental cases, often performing “behind the scenes” litigation work on these matters, tenaciously and thoroughly reviewing documents, and often turning up the “needle in the haystack.”

-Melanie’s nearly 30 years of experience includes almost 10 years working as a licensed insurance agent/broker focusing on the negotiation and placement, and related claims assistance, of Directors and Officers Liability (D&O) Insurance, Commercial Crime Insurance, Employment Practices Liability and Fiduciary Liability Insurance for corporations and other commercial insureds.
-Most recently, Melanie was an insurance broker at Lockton Companies LLC in Houston.
-Through her coverage work as an attorney and her work as an insurance broker, she has gained in-depth understanding of the workings of the insurance industry and subject-matter knowledge of a wide variety of insurance policies.
+Melanie’s nearly three decades of experience include almost 10 years working as a licensed insurance agent/broker focused on the negotiation and placement and related claims assistance of Directors and Officers Liability (D&O) Insurance, Commercial Crime Insurance, Employment Practices Liability and Fiduciary Liability Insurance for corporations and other commercial insureds.
+In addition, Melanie served as an insurance broker at Lockton Companies LLC in Houston.
+Through her coverage work as an attorney and her tenure as an insurance broker, Melanie has gained an in-depth understanding of the workings of the insurance industry and subject-matter knowledge of a wide variety of insurance policies.

 Insurance Coverage Litigation

-Representing a Fortune 500 company on insurance coverage matters, including CGL, WC/EL, Pollution Legal Liability and Umbrella policies, stemming from ongoing personal injury and wrongful death litigation alleging long-term occupational exposure to over 50 plaintiffs over a span of almost a decade.
+Representing a Fortune 500 company on insurance coverage matters, including comprehensive general liability (CGL), workers compensation and employers liability (WC/EL), Pollution Legal Liability and Umbrella policies, stemming from ongoing personal injury and wrongful death litigation alleging long-term occupational exposure to over 50 plaintiffs over a span of almost a decade.
 The underlying case is pending in Alabama.

-Post-verdict representation of a national construction company on insurance coverage matters following a multi-million dollar adverse judgment in a construction personal injury case involving CCIP CGL, WC/EL and Excess Liability policies.
-The case is currently on appeal and, in addition to coverage counsel for the insured, we are serving as independent appellate counsel.
+Post-verdict representation of a national construction company on insurance coverage matters following a multimillion-dollar adverse judgment in a construction personal injury case involving contractor controlled insurance program (CCIP), CGL, WC/EL and Excess Liability policies.
+The case is currently on appeal and, in addition to coverage counsel for the insured, the firm is serving as independent appellate counsel.

 Representing an energy client in an insurance recovery matter involving a Pollution Legal Liability policy for historic environmental contamination arising out of oil and gas operations in Louisiana.